mfernest/SEBC/installation/install.md

 ## <center> CM Install Lab
 ## <center> <a name="linux_config_lab"/>System Configuration Checks

-The list below is a brief checklist [of key system settings](http://tiny.cloudera.com/7steps).
-In a services engagement, Cloudera supplies a questionnaire and guide to an extensive list of checks and settings.
+In a professional services engagement, Cloudera walks a customer through a questionnaire and supplies a guide to verify hardware, networking, OS configuration, disk mounts, and other properties.

-In each case below, use a command to show the current value of each property on your CM host.
-If a value needs adjustment, also show the command you need to to modify the property or setting.
+Using the steps below, verify the settings of your instances.
+If necessary, modify them according to the instruction.
+In your documentation, show the commands used to observe each property.
+If you change it, list also the command you used to do so.

 Capture this work in the file `installation/1_preinstall.md`.
-You should check each node, but only report the results for one of them.
+You only need to show results for one host.

 1. Check `vm.swappiness` on all your nodes
     * Set the value to `1` if necessary
 2. Show the mount attributes of all volumes
 3. Show the reserve space of any non-root, ext-based volumes
+4. Show that transparent hugepages is disabled
 4. Report the network interface attributes
 5. Show forward and reverse host lookups using `getent` and `nslookup`
 6. Verify the <code>nscd</code> service is running